borodayev/mongoose-history-diff/README.md

 * `i` - when `k === 'A'`, indicates the array index where the change occurred
 * `it` - when `k === 'A'`, contains a nested change record indicating the change that occurred at the array index

-Under the hood plugin uses refactored and simplified algorithm of `deep-diff` package, that is why this plugin has similar structure.
+Under the hood plugin uses refactored and simplified algorithm of `deep-diff` package, that is why this plugin has similar structure of changes.
 You can explore that [repo](https://github.com/flitbit/diff) too if you are interested in.

 ## Methods